Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’ve stayed at some incredible InterContinental hotels for free over the years, and I’ve always left impressed with the unique and local twists each hotel puts on the brand’s overarching luxury design.
 More budget-minded travelers may find good value at family-friendly or extended-stay brands like Holiday Inn Express or Staybridge Suites.

-If you like IHG hotels, the IHG® Rewards Club Premier Credit Card comes with 80,000 IHG points after meeting minimum spending requirements, but there are more valuable Chase credit cards you’ll want to consider first because of the Chase 5/24 rule.
+If you like IHG hotels, the IHG® Rewards Club Premier Credit Card comes with 125,000 IHG points after meeting minimum spending requirements.

 IHG Rewards perks like points+cash redemptions and the PointBreaks promotion list are a saving grace, but IHG certainly has room to improve if it wants to remain attractive to award travelers.